Small Business Taxes & ManagementTM--Copyright 2020, A/N Group, Inc.

 Example--Chatham Consulting LLC wants to set up a satellite office in a neighboring state.
 The fixed costs will amount to $140,000 a year.
 That includes rent, telephone, internet, a receptionist, a manager and other costs.
 Chatham bills out consultants at $105 per hour and their salary plus taxes, benefits, etc. amounts to $72 per hour.
 Plugging into the formula:In theory, as long as the new office can bill more than 4,243 hours in a year, it should break even.BE = 140,000/105-72 BE = 4,243 hours per year

 CAUTION 1: Notice here the units were hours per year, not units of product.

 CAUTION 2: Be sure you're consistent with your costs.
-You could define your fixed costs on a monthly basis, but then your break-even point would be on the same basis, units per month.
+You could define your fixed costs on a monthly basis, but then your break-even point would be on the same basis, units or hours per month.